mavryk-network/LIGO/vendors/Preprocessor/README.md

 ```

 In those rules, always have a catch-all clause and, if the argument is
-the last, a clause matching `eof`, lile so:
+the last, a clause matching `eof`, like so:

 ```
 and new_rule state = parse